kihyun1998/flutter_basic_table/CODE.md

       textStyle: textStyle ?? this.textStyle,
       padding: padding ?? this.padding,
       border: border ?? this.border,
-      splashColor: splashColor ?? this.splashColor, // ✅ 추가
+      splashColor: splashColor ?? this.splashColor,
-      highlightColor: highlightColor ?? this.highlightColor, // ✅ 추가
+      highlightColor: highlightColor ?? this.highlightColor,
     );
   }